housing Rights & responsibilities.

 source of income

-In Central Ohio, residents of Bexley, Columbus, Gahanna, Reynoldsburg, Whitehall, Westerville, and Worthington are protected by a Source of Income Law.
-Columbus residents can file a complaint by contacting the Legal Aid Society of Columbus; residents of other cities may contact their city administration offices for guidance on how to file a complaint.
+In Central Ohio, residents of Bexley, Columbus, Gahanna, Grandview, Pickerington, Reynoldsburg, Upper Arlington, Whitehall, Westerville, and Worthington are protected by a Source of Income Law.
+Columbus residents can file a complaint by contacting the Legal Aid Society of Columbus or by calling Columbus’ Tenant Assistance Hotline at 614.7241532.
+Residents of other cities may contact their city administration offices for guidance on how to file a complaint.

 Columbus-Specific Laws